The Death of Friedrich Brandt.

 Peace For Friedrich Brandt.

-Laid out as he died, with the bullet that killed him nestled amongst his ribs, on a red piece of cloth inside a glass case in the new Lion Mound Museum at Waterloo, lies the man named Friedrich Brandt.
+Laid out as he died, with the bullet that killed him nestled amongst his ribs, on a red piece of cloth inside a glass case in the new Lion Mound Museum at Waterloo, lies the man presumed to be Friedrich Brandt.
 It is a grave he could never have conceived as being his last resting place, already denied a proper burial due to the perfunctory manner in which ordinary soldiers were entombed, it looks like his mortal remains are to forever remain nothing more than an exhibit, denied the honour of a proper resting place.
 Unless you can help.

 The fittingly Anglo-Germnan alliance of Rob Schäfer and Andrew Thornton began the campaign to see that the last remains of this soldier be put to rest last week, and already many people have contributed.
 After the hashtag #PeaceForFriedrichBrandtwas launched on Twitter, and a Facebook page opened, a petition was posted urging the proper burial of the remains now exhibited in the museum.
 Military Historian Paul Reed, Battlefield Archeologist Tony Pollard, Historian Giles MacDonogh History graduate and comedian Al Murray, Military Historian Professor Peter Doyle, Major Nigel Pierce (7th Gurkha Rifles) and several noted historical Trust organisations have agreed so far.